A semiclassical ramp in SYK and in gravity: SYK

+These expressions match the expectations from random matrix theory for the ramp, including the precise numerical factors.
+Checking this is a little bit nontrivial, since the random matrix ensembles corresponding to the discrete symmetries of SYK (time reversal and fermion parity) depend on both $N$ and $q$.
+It turns out that the $N$ dependence cancels out in the coefficient of the ramp, as explained in appendix \ref{app:rmtExpectations}.\footnote{We are grateful to Guy Gur-Ari for raising the question of the $N$ dependence, and to David Gross for motivating us to check the numerical coefficient.}

-Let us briefly summarize: because of the integral over the zero mode $\Delta t$, the contribution of these saddles is proportional to $T$.
+Let us briefly summarize: because of the integral over the zero mode $\Deltat$, the contribution of these saddles is proportional to $T$.
 In addition, since the action is zero, there is no exponential-in-$N$ prefactor.
-This matches our expectations for the ramp in $\langle Z(iT)Z(-iT)\rangle$.\footnote{Our discussion here doesn't leave any room for $N$ mod 8 dependence in the coefficient of the ramp.
-This seems troubling because the coefficient of the ramp is different in the GUE, GOE, and GSE ensembles that play a role in the statistics of energy levels in SYK depending on $N$ mod 8 \cite{You:2016ldz}.
-In fact, one can check that this dependence is precisely cancelled by the different block and degeneracy structure that we have in the different GUE, GOE and GSE cases.
-So the coefficient of the ramp in SYK actually doesn't have $N$ mod 8 dependence.
-We are grateful to Guy Gur-Ari for raising this point.}
+This matches our rough expectations for the ramp in $\langle |Z(iT)|^2\rangle$ based on random matrix theory.
+The one-loop determinant precisely matches the expected numerical coefficient.

-\subsubsection{Nonzero $\beta$ and $|Y_{E,\Delta}(T)|^2$}
+\subsubsection{Nonzero $\beta$ and $|Y_{E,\DeltaE}(T)|^2$}